 Most people confuse planner with a personal diary.
 If you decide to turn your newly stickers-redeemed planner into a diary, make sure to keep it personal, for example, how you really feel dissatisfied at your workplace.
 Likewise, to make it your official record of activities, ensure you will not include personal or private information in it.
 After all, who doesn’t want to brag a satisfying and crafty bullet journal?

 What have you written on your planner so far?
-Share this to your planner fanatic friends, so theirs will not be lonely anymore!
+Share this to your planner fanatic friends, so theirs won’t be lonely anymore!

 Sources: Yin Teing, Marketing & Growth Hacking